-Algica - A nanoporous algae silica material that makes personal care products better and ocean-safe as well as increases the efficiency of solar panels
+Algica - A nanoporous silica material derived from algae for personal care products and solar cells

 Algica is a nanoporous silica material derived from algae with light manipulating and absorbing and releasing properties.
 The material is branded under the name Algica and is today used as a health and ocean-safe moisturizer, cleanser, rheology modifier and anti-pollution agent in personal care products but also in PV applications.
 By using algae as a resource for the production of a unique advanced material, called Algica, a business model like this has been proven financially viable.